I know of many travel writers that go on a trip without an

 I delivered a handful of articles which pleased the CVBs

-on other trips.
+on other press trips.

 If you have an assignment, or especially when